 Making yoga relevant and real for you

 We find it is important to make the practices relevant to our socio-cultural context and will often acknowledge the traditional as well as employ approaches that resonate with the teacher and individuals present.
-This is about making yoga real for you.
-This is your journey.
-For example, for those who have sedentary work we understand that the traditional meditation lotus posture may be next to impossible to begin with (or in this lifetime) so we will look at ways to support your meditation and relaxation.
+For example, for those who have sedentary work we understand that the traditional meditation lotus posture may be next to impossible to begin with (or in this lifetime) so we will look at ways to support your meditation and relaxation in more suitable positions.

-For those who choose to go deeper into their journey it is important to acknowledge the spiritual tradition that supports Yoga and equally important to respect your personal spiritual belief system.
-For this reason we will always preface any spiritual traditions e.g. Sanskrit mantras and offer alternative ways to practice that is in the spirit of what we are trying to achieve.
-For example you can develop a personal mantra, affirmation, prayer or intention that’s independent from the Sanskrit tradition.
+For those who choose to go deeper into their journey it is important to acknowledge the spiritual tradition that supports Yoga and equally important to respect your and our personal spiritual belief system.
+We do not teach spiritual practices that relate to the Vedic texts, Tantra, Hinduism, Buddhism or Jainism to the best of our knowledge.

 What you can expect during a session